WeisongZhao/rl_positivity_sim/README.md

 In the section of `Inverse problem` we used the perspective from the field of convex optimization.

 > What we're doing is trying to estimate the maximum possible `x` from the observed data `y`.
-If the `A` is a gaussian function, point source, and in noise-free condition, so the `x` and y are one–to–one correspondence.
-In the machine learning or convex optimization field, we always start by asking ourselves, is this problem convex, is there a global optimal value.
+If the `A` is a gaussian-function/point-source, and under **noise-free condition**, the `x` and `y` can be one–to–one correspondence.
+In the machine learning or convex optimization field, before establishing a model, we always start by asking ourselves, is this problem convex, is there a global optimal value.
 If there is no noise, then the `x` and `y` can be **one–to–one correspondence**.
-No matter what method we use, we just need to find `Ax` that is absolutely equal to `y`.
-There are many solutions, including the Bayesian-based Richardson-Lucy deconvolution, which will be discussed below.
+No matter what method we use, we just need to find `x` for `Ax` is absolutely equal to `y`.
+There are many solutions, including the `Bayesian-based Richardson-Lucy deconvolution`, which will be discussed below.
 If the computing power is sufficient, even **particle swarm (PSO)** or **genetic algorithm (GA)** are effective choices.
-We can define the `x` is the parameters to be optimized for GA/PSO, and the optimization will stop when find `x` for `Ax – y = 0`.
+We can define the `x` as the parameters to be optimized by GA/PSO, and the optimization will stop when find `x` for `Ax – y = 0`.

 In addition to the above explanation: the `x` and `y` are one–to–one correspondence, or the global optimization existence.